 The original Fender Mustang is something of a cult classic.
 It was loved by alternative bands and players - including Kurt Cobain - in the '90s for its short scale, affordability and potential for modding.
 The Bullet Mustang is the most affordable version of the model yet.
 In keeping with Squier’s other entry-level models, it features a basswood body, which gives it an incredibly lithe, lightweight feel.
 This, combined with its 24-inch scale length, makes it a great choice for beginners.

-The two humbuckers are the most obvious departure from the original, providing angular grit in the bridge position and a pleasing, earthy warmth in the neck.
+The two humbuckers are the most obvious departure from the original, and we enjoyed the angular grit they provided in the bridge position - as well as the pleasing, earthy warmth in the neck.
 The bolt-on maple neck and six saddle hardtail bridge feel reassuringly rigid, while the tuners did a sterling job in our tests of holding their pitch without too much hassle.

 Read the full Squier Bullet Mustang HH review